Ctross/Ctross.github.io/_posts/design/2015-11-16-typography.md

 3) Maximizing the attractiveness of #BernieOrBust to moderates, who have zero tolerance for risk of suffering **c**.

 The #ABetterBernieOrBust pledge:
-1) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter exceed Clintons projected margin of victory in the main election versus Trump, I pledge to #BernieOrBust and vote Green, or write in Bernie.
+1) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter exceed Clinton's projected margin of victory in the main election versus Trump, I pledge to #BernieOrBust and vote Green or write-in Bernie.
 2) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter does not exceed Clintons projected margin of victory in the main election versus Trump, I pledge to vote Clinton in the main election.

 The #ABetterBernieOrBust pledge draws on the same principle for organizing coordination that lets things like Kickstarter work.
 We know ahead of time that a sufficient level of investment is need to make a project feasiable, and any investment in that project is wasted unless it reaches a critical threshold.
 This frequency-dependent feedback stops small investments from ever accumulating, becuase the initial investments are very risky bets.
 However, by forming a collective agreement prior to investment, that funds will only be dispersed in the targeted funding goal is reached, destructive frequency-dependent feedback is cut-off and a mutualy beneficial coordination dilema is easily solved.